MurhafSousli/ngx-sharebuttons/README.md

 - **ngx-sharebuttons/button** - Share button component to add buttons individually.
 - **ngx-sharebuttons/buttons** - Share buttons component to add a collection of share buttons.
 - **ngx-sharebuttons/popup** - Share buttons popup component (This is *NEW* in version 8 and currently in *BETA*).
+- **ngx-sharebuttons/icons** - Simplifies import the share icons from FontAwesome.

 ## Available buttons